meilisearch/documentation/learn/what_is_meilisearch/features.md

 ## Geosearch

-Explore the physical world.
-[Geosearch](/learn/advanced/geosearch.md) allows you to filter and sort results based on their geographic location.
+Search in the real world.
+[Geosearch](/learn/advanced/geosearch.md), also known as location-based search, allows you to filter and sort results based on their geographic location.

 ## Filtering